jpegleg/enchantress/README.md

 The integrity checking mechanism with SHA3 uses an XOF (expandable output function) with the ciphertext and password, to create a "validation_string", also referred to as the "ciphertext_hash", that the tool uses to ensure that the ciphertext has not been tampered with and that the password is correct.

-Key material can optionally be supplied from a `file_password.toml` file instead of an interactive password or environment variable.
+The password can optionally be supplied from a `file_password.toml` file instead of an interactive password or environment variable.

 Encryptions are are recorded in an `enchantress.toml` which is needed for decryption with enchantress.